-Even if a message is billed to insurance, many patients won't have to pay anything.
-For those who do, out-of-pocket expenses for this type of care vary by insurance plan and are generally low.
+Even if a message is billed to insurance, some patients won't have to pay anything.
+For those who do, out-of-pocket expenses for this type of care vary by insurance plan and are often low.
 Here's what to expect:

 ||For most patients, no out-of-pocket cost.
 For a small number of patients, the cost could be $3 to $6.

 Patients with Medicare Advantage will have a co-payment of $20 (the cost of an in-person or video visit).

 ||No out-of-pocket costs.

 ||Some patients will have co-payments similar to those for in-person or video visits (common copays are $10 and $20).
 If a deductible applies, the full amount will be charged (average amount is around $75).